-Drill metal post caps, which will hold the support beams, onto the tops of each post.
-Standing the 2-by-10 beams so that they are 10 inches tall, place one on each row of posts from left to right.
-Once you've laid the first beam, use a level to make sure it's parallel to the ground, then secure it to the post cap using a drill.
+Secure metal post caps, which will hold the support beams, onto the tops of each post.
+Standing the 2 X 10 beams so that they are 10 inches tall, place one on each row of posts from left to right.
+Once you've laid the first beam, use a level to make sure it's parallel to the ground, then secure it to the post cap using a drill for pilot holes and a screw bit to drive 1-inch screws.
 Repeat these steps for the next two beams.

 Layer on Joists

 Next, attach the 2-by-8 boards, or joists, on top of the support beams.
 Place them so they're 8 inches tall and perpendicular to the beams.
 Start with the outermost joists using post caps, a drill and screws to attach them to the support beams.
 Then, frame out the area by attaching two more 2-by-8 boards to the right and left sides.
 Use a drill and screws to do this.

 Fill in the middle space with the remaining 11 joists, spaced approximately 14.25 inches apart.
 Use joist hangers, screws and a drill to attach them to the framework on each end.